partic2/PxpRpc/README.md

 rpc server over tcp on C with libuv backend

-rpc server over tcp on C with tbox backend
+rpc server over tcp on C with tbox backend(deprecated)

 rpc server and client on Python(>=3.8)